lohithbhargav/Mini_Project_LTTS/4_TestPlanAndOutput/readme.md

 |  HR_02       | Avaiability of Patterns as Memu | Pattern Memu List | Passed | Passed | Technical based |
 |  HR_03       | Execution of Pattern with Given Input |  Passed | Passed | Passed | Boundary based |
 |  HR_04       | Termination of Application when user wants to Quit |  Passed | Passed | Passed | Termination based |
-< Size of the pattern should be greater than 0 >

 ## Table no: Low level test plan